jzheng2015/d3/README.md

 # miniproject-ZHENG-JAMES
 This mini project is conducted by Stelligent as part of the interview process.
 ## Quick Project Introduction:
-The project deliverable is a software product, hosted on AWS, which provides a service to other applications or users via an URL, and displays a message with current time.
-The applications and users will use a simple URL to query the message, like this below:
+The project deliverable is a software product, hosted on AWS, which provides a service to other applications or users via an URL.
+It displays a message with current time.

+To use the service, applications and users use a simple URL to query the message, like this below:
 ```
 https://17j9kelj04.execute-api.us-east-1.amazonaws.com/dev/mini
 ```
-And the result displayed on your screen will be:
+And the result from the the above service request is listed as below:
 ```
 {"message": "Automation for the People", "timestamp": "1545375371"}
 ```
 The time displayed is in a format of UNIX timestamp.

-Simply, a URL that provides a given service is so called Web Services, or a little more technical, RESTful API.
+Simply, the service obtained by sending a request in a URL is so called Web Services or little more technical, a RESTful API.

 ### Quick Test
 For a quick test for the service, click <a href="https://17j9kelj04.execute-api.us-east-1.amazonaws.com/dev/mini" target="_blank" title="A quick view to the project deliverable at AWS">here</a>, or copy and paste the URL displayed above to your browser's URL input box.